-- 1. You are grade 8 student who wants to go to an after-graduation party at a friend's farm or at a local park.
-(Make the scenario applicable to the area in which your student group lives) Write a script that depicts how the conversation would go between you and your parent.
-This task can be done in pairs with each person taking on one of the two roles, as you discuss: - Whether or not you are even allowed to go - The rules you must abide by if you do go - How you are getting there and home (the parent may or may not have a car) - Alternate arrangements for you to get there and to get home - Dialogue with respect to the problems you might encounter - 2.
-You are a local newspaper editor who arrives on the scene at the crash site, involving any one of the victims you have seen.
-(Lainey, Mallorie, or Kirsta) Write an editorial about what you have witnessed, what you know, and what you believe to be the right course of action, to address this horrific crash and to prevent further tragedies.
-Remember that editorials present both facts and a point of view and should have title which will grab the audience's attention. - 3.
+- 1. You are the parent of a teen who wants to go to a 'bush party' after graduation.
+Write a script that depicts how the conversation would go between you and your teen as you discuss: - Whether or not you are even 'allowed' to go - Whether or not you can have the car - Alternate arrangements for you to get there and to get home - Dialogue with respect to the problems you might encounter - 2.
+You are a local newspaper editor who arrives on the scene at the crash involving any one of the victims you have seen.
+(Lainey, Mallorie, or Kirsta) Write an editorial about what you have witnessed, what you know, and what you believe to be the right course of action, both to address this horrific crash and to prevent further tragedies.
+Remember that editorials present both facts and a point of view. - 3.
 You are a reporter for a local T.V. station.
 You are at the crash site where First Responders have just pulled Kirsta out of the cornfield.
 You are live and on the air.
 It is clear Kirsta's next of kin do not yet know she has died.
-Write and perform the live narrative as you believe a responsible journalist should report in this situation. - 4.
-Write a poem (free verse or ballad) that describes any one of the stories you have seen in the School Presentation program, a combination of all three, or your own fictional scenario.
-The purpose of your poem is to impart a strong message to the reader about driving while impaired.
-Consider your audience; parents, teens, anyone who might drive impaired, or persons who might serve alcohol to others.
+Write and perform the live narrative as you believe a responsible journalist would report in this situation. - 4.
+You are the judge who is charged with the responsibility of sentencing the impaired driver who has been found guilty in the death of Lainey, Mallorie or Kirsta.
+Refer to the documents included in this resource: (Canada Justice, The Law, and Penalties) Write the sentencing address you would give to the court room, stating your decision and explaining your rationale for the penalty that you have just imposed upon the offender.
+Your judgement includes addressing both the offender and the family and friends of the person who was killed, as well as those who survived the crash.